solita/solita.github.com/_posts/2015-01-26-monster-fighter.md

 excerpt: A developer's guide for surviving a large and long running project.
 ---

 Working with **a large** and **long running** project can be devastating.
-More so, if in production and striving to maintain **a good service level** while at the same time **continuously shipping new features**.
+More so, if it is in production and you're striving to maintain **a good service level**, while at the same time **continuously shipping new features**.
 As a side effect, you see **technologies aging** and you may start to worry about your professional competence in the wild.

 This is a five cent guide for surviving such a situation.
 Do feel free to share your experiences (as a developer).
 My target values are: